astronomer/docs/software_versioned_docs/version-0.32/airflow-api.md

 4. Save the API key that was generated.
 Depending on your use case, you might want to store this key in an Environment Variable or secret management tool.

-## Step 2: Make an Airflow REST API request
+## Step 2: Make an Apache Airflow® REST API request

 With the information from Step 1, you can now execute requests against any supported endpoints in the [Airflow Rest API Reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) at the following base URL: